p-org/P/Portfolio/README.md

 P Model Checker supports several backends and search strategies to explore the state space of the system.
 There is no one strategy that works best across -- bug-finding, or better coverage, or for proof (exhaustive search).
 Hence, the portfolio runner provides a simple script to run all the different search techniques to the best results for bug-finding, state-space coverage, and exhaustive search for proof.

-In the first version, we are only supporting the P Checker with different search strategies (best for bug finding).
-In the next version (to be released in Feb 2023), we will also add the symbolic engine that provides proofs for the P models.

 Let's get started with the Portfolio Runner.
 The portfolio runner runs the P checker in parallel.

 &nbsp;